dubsoft/dubsoft-www/jekyll-site/_posts/2015-06-29-web-presence-management.md

 ##2.
 Know Your Business's Audience Inside and Out 100% of the Time

+Knowing your audience allows you to make informed choices about your content, design, positioning, and brand throughout your web presence.
+It is important to collect metrics, capture analytics, and evaluate your numbers in real time.

 ##3.
 Have a Secure, Reliable, and Scalable Technology Stack Powering Your Web Presence

 ##4.
 Know the Complete Picture of Your Web Presence